tytydraco/yessleep/out/My_Sisters_Paintings_are_Possessed_Now_Shes_Famous.md

 My sister was furious.
 Those pesky spiders crawled into every crevasse of her room; her closet, her dresser, even her computer.
 One spider—a big one with long, hairy legs and beady eyes—managed to sneak into her gym bag and lay eggs.
 Scared her stupid when, the following week at her ballet recital, out sprung a cluster of spiders.

-The painted was unimpressed.
+The painting was unimpressed.
 Any time I got near it, it would grit and growl.
-Sometimes I’d get shocked, or stabbing pains would pierce my chest.
+Sometimes I’d get shocked or stabbing pains would pierce my chest.
 This went on and on.
 So did its relentless teasing.
 The damned thing kept taunting me, especially at night while I lay in bed, trembling.
 Slowly, my life fell apart, my grades were slipping, and my friends and family thought I was going nuts.

 I tried destroying it.
 In panic-fueled rage, I ripped the painting off the wall, beat it to death with a hammer, tossed its colorful carcass into the garbage.